 If you are too unwell to breastfeed, you can express your milk and give it to your baby in a bottle.
 Make sure you still follow the infection prevention methods.

 If you become unwell in the days or weeks after giving birth, and you are breastfeeding your baby, you do not need to interrupt breastfeeding.
 There is no evidence of transmission of the virus through your breastmilk, and your baby will benefit from continued breastfeeding.
-Because your baby will have been exposed to COVID-19, they will be considered a close contact of a confirmed case and you will be provided advice from your public health unit.

 If you have recently stopped breastfeeding, it is possible to re-lactate or re-establish the production of breastmilk.
 Women who re-lactate can produce enough milk to breastfeed an infant fully or partially